daehyeok-kim/daehyeok-kim.github.io/_pages/about.md

-I am a fifth-year PhD student in the <a href="https://www.csd.cs.cmu.edu/">Computer Science Department</a> at <a href="https://www.cmu.edu/">Carnegie Mellon University</a>, where I am very fortunate to be co-advised by
+I am a fifth-year PhD student in the <a href="https://www.csd.cs.cmu.edu/">Computer Science Department</a> at <a href="https://www.cmu.edu/">Carnegie Mellon University</a>, where I am  fortunate to be co-advised by Professors
-Professors
 <a href="https://users.ece.cmu.edu/~vsekar/">Vyas Sekar</a>
 and